 - Few Saffron strands

-- 2 to 3 Tablespoons Butter or Ghee Clarified butter
+- 2 to 3 tbsp Butter or Ghee Clarified butter

-- Frying bread: Heat butter in a skillet over medium heat and shallow fry the bread pieces till they turn golden brown.
+- Heat butter in a skillet over medium heat and shallow fry the bread pieces till they turn golden brown.
 Let them cool down.

-- Sugar syrup: Add water to the sugar and bring it to boil over medium heat for 10 minutes till you get a thick syrup.
+- Add water to the sugar and bring it to boil over medium heat for 10 minutes till you get a thick syrup.
 Turn off the heat and let it cool.

 - Take fresh cream in a bowl.